StackExchange/dnscontrol/docs/get-zones.md

    zone:     One or more zones (domains) to download; or "all".

 FORMATS:
-   --format=js        dnsconfig.js format (not perfect, but a decent first draft) --format=jsf       js but with funky commas --format=zone      BIND Zonefile format --format=tsv       TAB separated value (useful for AWK) --format=nameonly  Just print the zone names
+   --format=js        dnsconfig.js format (not perfect, just a decent first draft) --format=jsf       js with funky commas --format=zone      BIND Zonefile format --format=tsv       TAB separated value (useful for AWK) --format=nameonly  Just print the zone names

-When using `tsv`, the columns are:
+The columns in --format=tsv are:
    FQDN (the label with the domain)
    ShortName (just the label, "@" if it is the naked domain) TTL
    Record Type (A, AAAA, CNAME, etc.)
    Target and arguments (quoted like in a zonefile)

-The --ttl flag applies to pretty/js/jsf formats.
+The --ttl flag only applies to zone/js/jsf formats.

 EXAMPLES:
    dnscontrol get-zones myr53 ROUTE53 example.com